ashwinravi1259/docs-test-fork/docs/security/backup-and-recover.md

 ## The Recovery Party

-To assist with the recovery process, there is a designated set of recovery party members who facilitate the root key share decryption process.
-More than two-thirds of the members of the recovery party must participate to successfully decrypt the stored backups.
-Additionally, each backup is encrypted with a Blinder that is held by each node operator.
+To assist with the recovery process, a designated set of Recovery Party members are responsible for facilitating the decryption of encrypted root key shares.
+For a successful recovery, more than two-thirds of these members must participate—enabling a threshold-based decryption process that ensures no single party can perform recovery unilaterally.

+Each encrypted backup is further protected using a Blinder, a symmetric encryption key held by each node operator.
+This additional layer ensures that even if the Recovery Party is compromised, the backups cannot be decrypted without participation from the nodes themselves.
+During recovery, after the Recovery Party has met quorum and produced the necessary decryption shares, each node operator applies their Blinder to fully decrypt the backup.

+This two-step safeguard ensures that:
+• The Recovery Party alone cannot decrypt the root key shares.
+• The Lit nodes alone cannot decrypt the backups without the Recovery Party’s participation.
+• Only with cooperation from both groups—Recovery Party quorum and node-held Blinders—can the encrypted backups be fully decrypted.

+This mechanism preserves the system’s threshold security guarantees, even in the context of sensitive operations like key recovery.

 ## Encrypting the Backups